Last Updated on

 In summary, this is a no-frills plant-based protein powder with an 87% protein content.
 Each serving provides:

-Pea protein is a great option as it contains plenty of the essential amino acids as well as the BCAAs which promote muscle growth.
+Pea protein is a great option as it contains plenty of the essential amino acids and BCAAs, which promote muscle growth.
 In fact, it works so well that one study found that it's equal to whey in promoting muscle gains (1).

 Users report that it mixes and digests quite well, with no bloating or other negative effects.